跪拜 Guibai

 From the discussion

-Automated health checks after deployment would make the tool more complete.
+Post-deployment health checks (e.g., curling the homepage) would make the tool more complete.

 Featured comments